Image 6.JPG

 Making an appointment

-How do I book an extended appointment?
+How do I book a GP appointment?

 You can access the service by calling your practice.
 You should be contacted within 72 hours of your initial contact with the practice - either by telephone or with an offer of an appointment.